nikvaessen/w2v2-batch-size/readme.md

-# Implementation of wav2vec 2.0 dubbed "nanow2v2"
+# nanow2v2 - an implemenation of wav2vec 2.0

 This repository contains the code for the paper
 "The effect of batch size on contrastive self-supervised speech representation learning"